 - To expand into new areas or markets

 - What features do you want to include?
-For example, products, case studies, galleries.
+For example, products, case studies, and galleries.

 - What’s the call to action?
 We asked this earlier under what you want your customers to do.

-- Do you want users to download your cheat sheet, sign up to a mailing list, make a purchase, fill in a form or phone you?
+- Do you want users to download your cheat sheet, sign up for a mailing list, make a purchase, fill in a form or phone you?

 Other features you may want to include in your website creative brief could be: